Neugierdsnase/neugierdsnase/src/routes/blog/comparing-tailwind-with-plain-css-is-wrong.md

 )
 ```

 As we can see, the ideas at play are the same.
-In both examples, we use both
+In both examples, we

-- values defined in our theme/config for the padding and
+- use values defined in our theme/config for the padding
-- arbitrary values that are presumably at this single spot for the positioning and width.
+- use arbitrary values for the positioning and width
+- defined all of the styles inline

 ## Responsiveness